Crypto Adoption Around the World: Argentina

 While the country has introduced registration requirements for crypto firms, major exchanges operating in Argentina have yet to register with the national securities regulator (CNV).
 This creates a complex situation where crypto adoption is high, but the infrastructure for regulated services lags.

-Despite these challenges, it’s estimated that over 2.5 million people, representing about 5.6% of Argentina’s population, own cryptocurrency.
+Despite these challenges, it’s estimated that over 29.4% of the unbanked population owns cryptocurrency.

 This high adoption rate reflects the urgent need for financial alternatives in a country where traditional economic systems have repeatedly failed to provide stability.